CODE OF CIVIL PROCEDURE IN KUWAIT

 The Central Authority of the State to which the document is addressed must either personally serve the document or arrange for it to be served by an appropriate agency in the manner prescribed by its internal law for the service of documents in domestic actions upon persons who are within its territory, or in the manner requested by the applicant unless such a manner is incompatible with the law of the State to which the document is addressed.

-Keep in mind that delays in official and informal process service in Kuwait are common due to the country's long-standing traditions.
+Remember that delays in official and informal process service in Kuwait are common due to the country's long-standing traditions.
 The Central Authority of the State Addressed either serves the document itself or arranges for its service by an appropriate agency, using the method prescribed by its internal law for serving documents in domestic actions on persons who are within its territory or using the method requested by the applicant, unless such a method is inconsistent with the law of the State Addressed.

 Kuwait participates in the Hague Service Convention; therefore, legal documents may be served there.
 Hague Convention Service in Kuwait may usually be completed in under three months (often under one).
 In many circumstances, your service may be completed more quickly since our seasoned process servers at Undisputed Legal have experience with government officials and members of the Central Authority of Kuwait.
 We notify you of the progress of your assignment if you submit a request for process service under the Hague Service Convention and are interested in knowing where it stands.